djaodjin/djaodjin-saas/docs/getting-started.rst

     $ pip install djaodjin-saas

-Edit your project urls.py to add the djaojdin-saas urls
+Edit your project urls.py to add the djaodjin-saas urls

 .. code-block:: python